burkeholland/developer-tools-workshop/labs/02-navigation.md

 21. Remove the leading spaces in that line
 22. Reformat the code: `ALT + SHIFT + F`
     - Notice the spaces were added back to conform the the code style of the project
+23. Select the entire current line: `CTRL/CMD + I`
+24. Double click the `runningMessage` variable to select/hightlight it.
+25. Select all instances of `runningMessage` (the selected text): `CTRL/CMD + SHIFT + L`
+    - Notice this selects all instances of the highlighted text and creates multiple cursors
+26. Press `backspace/delete` to remove all occurences.
+27. Undo the deletion with `CTRL/CMD + Z`
+28. Bring your cursor to the line with the following code: `console.log('API was successfully requested');`
+29. Delete the line: `CTRL/CMD + SHIFT + K`
+30. Undo the deletion with `CTRL/CMD + Z`

 ## Command Pallette